wongnata/PlayerDogModel/README.md

 - Blood spatter does not apply to dog players or their ragdolls
 - [CruiserImproved](https://thunderstore.io/c/lethal-company/p/DiggC/CruiserImproved/) and this mod do not play nice!
 When used together, by default the first person camera will either remain at human height or shake constantly.
 A workaround for using both mods together is documented [here](https://github.com/wongnata/PlayerDogModel_Plus/issues/47#issuecomment-2382134952)
 - [MoreCompany](https://thunderstore.io/c/lethal-company/p/notnotnotswipez/MoreCompany/) cosmetics that you have equipped may be visible to you in third person while in dog mode depending on which mods you are using
 - Mods which hide or alter the suits rack may prevent the "switch model" node from rendering correctly.
-Please install [TerminalAPI](https://thunderstore.io/c/lethal-company/p/NotAtomicBomb/TerminalApi/#creating-terminal-nodes) and use the terminal command ("toggledog") to switch models if this happens!
+Please install [TerminalAPI](https://thunderstore.io/c/lethal-company/p/NotAtomicBomb/TerminalApi/#creating-terminal-nodes) and use the terminal command ("switch model") to switch models if this happens!

 ## Credits
 - Obviously [MonAmiral](https://thunderstore.io/c/lethal-company/p/MonAmiral/) and [all their supporters](https://github.com/MonAmiral/PlayerDogModel?tab=readme-ov-file#credits) for creating the original mod!
 It's awesome!